opensha/wgcep-website/Participants.md

-This page lists the WGCEP participants for UCERF3, and is out of date.
+This page lists the WGCEP participants for UCERF3, and may be out of date.

 ## Executive Committee (ExCom)